Adaptive Coded Caching for Fair Delivery over Fading Channels: Proposed Online Delivery Scheme

 Here we present the main result of the paper, by proving that our proposed online algorithm achieves near-optimal performance for all policies within the class $\Pi^{CC}$:

 \begin{theorem} Let $\overline{r}^{\pi}_k$ the mean time-average delivery rate for user $k$ achieved by the proposed policy.
 Then

 where $\hat{Q}(t)$ is the sum of all queue lengths at the beginning of time slot $t$, thus a measure of the mean delay of file delivery.
-The quantities $B$ an $\epsilon_0$ are constants that depend on the statistics of the system and are given in the Appendix. \end{theorem}
+The quantities $B$ an $\epsilon_0$ are constants that depend on the statistics of the system and are given in equations \eqref{eq:Beta} and \eqref{eq:epsilon1}-\eqref{eq:epsilon2} of the Appendix, respectively. \end{theorem}

 The above theorem states that, by tuning the constant $V$, the utility resulting from our online policy can be arbitrarily close to the optimal one, where there is a tradeoff between the guaranteed optimality gap $\bigO{1/V}$ and the upper bound on the total buffer length $\bigO{V}$.
 We note that these tradeoffs are in direct analogue to the converge error vs step size of the subgradient method in convex optimization.